bids-standard/bids-website/docs/blog/posts/2025-05-08-steering-group-minutes.md

 Melissa Kline Struhl

-- comes from the SIPS community, they recognized there was a mis-match in skillset for researchers in psych to adhere to BIDS.
+- comes from the SIPS community, they recognized there was a mismatch in skillset for researchers in psych to adhere to BIDS.
      - Do everything in excel, most often small datasets
 - the replication crisis has motivated their community to build/adopt standards like BIDS
 - community is working towards making their research more FAIR